 Nowadays, these shirts are typically worn by men who work in high finance and can be found off the rack or in custom shops.
 If your shirt was custom, to begin with, and the cuffs have worn out, you should be able to bring it back to the maker and have them replaced with white ones.

 Note that shirts with contrasting collars and cuffs are typically of the French cuff variety.
-However, we have seen a few barrel-cuff types in the past by TM Lewin.
+However, you can occasionally find contrast barrel cuffs every now and then.

 Shirt Embroidery & Monograms